Krasiński Garden

-The Krasiński Garden (Polish: Ogród Krasińskich) is an urban park in Warsaw, Poland, within the neighbourhood of Muranów in the Downtown district.
+The Krasiński Garden (/pl/; Polish: Ogród Krasińskich) is an urban park in Warsaw, Poland, within the neighbourhood of Muranów in the Downtown district.
 It is located between Świętojerska, Andersa, Stare Nalewki, and Długa Street, and borders Krasiński Square to the east.

 The park was designed in Baroque style and developed in 1676 as a garden complex of the Krasiński Palace.
 With an original area of 3.4 ha, it was the largest park in Warsaw until the opening of the Saxon Garden in 1724.
 In 1765, it was bought by the state and turned into a public park that opened in 1768.
 It was heavily redesigned between 1891 and 1895 by the main city gardener, Franciszek Szanior, and redeveloped in the style of an English landscape garden.
 After the end of the Second World War, it was enlarged to its current area of 11.8 ha.
 It was renovated between 2012 and 2014.